What is a natural swimming pool and how does a natural swimming pool work?

-With the use of water flora and perennial plants, these swimming pools are cleaned naturally.
+Using water flora and perennial plants, these swimming pools are cleaned naturally.

-The goal of the natural swimming pool is to prevent the formation of algae, thus reducing the nutrients in the water which helps to keep the water clear.
+The goal of the natural swimming pool is to prevent the formation of algae, thus reducing the nutrients in the water, which helps to keep the water clear.

 How does a natural swimming pool work?

-A natural swimming pool without chlorine can provide water quality either above or equal to the community standards for bathing water.
+A natural swimming pool without chlorine can provide water quality above or equal to the community standards for bathing water.